Post-Acute Withdrawal Syndrome (PAWS)

 Opioid PAWS symptoms

-Other sources note that protracted opioid withdrawal symptoms last up to six months, typically accompanied by low mood and strong opioid cravings.
+Other sources note that protracted opioid withdrawal symptoms can last up to six months, typically accompanied by low mood and strong opioid cravings.

 Methamphetamine PAWS symptoms